William Alfred Quayle: Birth and family

 William was born 25 June 1860 in Parkville, Missouri, the son of Thomas and Elizabeth (Gayle) Quayle.
 William married Allie Hancock Davis 28 January 1886.
 They had a son, William R. Quayle, and a daughter, Allie Gayle Quayle (who predeceased him).

-William Alfred Quayle died at his home in Baldwin, Kansas on 9 March 1925.
+William Alfred Quayle died at his home in Baldwin City, Kansas, on 9 March 1925.
+His extensive collection of bibles and religious texts were donated to Baker University and are part of the museum at the University library.

 Education

-William earned the A.B. degree (1885) and the A.M. degree (1888) from Baker University.
-He then earned the PhD degree (1892) from Allegheny College.
+William earned an A.B. degree from Baker University in 1885 and an A.M. from Baker in 1888.
+While in college, he met Joseph L. Bristow, later a U.S. senator from Kansas, and they developed a friendship they maintained throughout their lives.
+In 1892, he earned his PhD from Allegheny College.

 Ordained and academic ministry

-William served as a Tutor at Baker University (1883–84), then as an Adjunct Professor of ancient languages (1885).
+William served as a tutor at Baker University (1883–84), then as an adjunct professor of ancient languages (1885).
 He was ordained to the ministry of the M.E.
 Church in 1886.
-He then received the appointment of Professor of Greek Language (1887–90), and as President of Baker University (1890–94).
+He then received the appointment of professor of Greek language (1887–90), and as president of Baker University (1890–94).

-The Rev. Dr. Quayle was appointed Pastor of an M.E.
-Church in Kansas City, Missouri in 1894.
-He was appointed to Indianapolis, Indiana in 1897.
-He was sent back to Kansas City, MO in 1900.
-He then was appointed Pastor of the St. James M.E.
+The Rev. Dr. Quayle was appointed pastor of an M.E.
+Church in Kansas City, Missouri, in 1894.
+He was appointed to Indianapolis, Indiana, in 1897.
+He was sent back to Kansas City, Missouri, in 1900.
+He then was appointed pastor of the St. James M.E.
 Church in Chicago in 1904, serving there until his election to the episcopacy.

 The Rev. Dr. Quayle was elected a delegate to M.E.
 General Conferences in 1896 and 1908.
 He was also a Fraternal Delegate to the English Wesleyan Church in 1902.

 Episcopal ministry

 The Rev. Dr. Quayle was elected to the episcopacy of the M.E.
 Church by the 1908 General Conference.
-He was assigned to Oklahoma City, Oklahoma as his Episcopal Residence.
+He was assigned to Oklahoma City, Oklahoma, as his episcopal residence.
 He also served St. Paul, Minnesota.

-As a Bishop he attended the Ecumenical Conference of 1911.
+As a bishop he attended the Ecumenical Conference of 1911.
 He also was a member of the Joint Hymnal Revision Committee of American Methodism.

 Honorary degrees

-The Rev. William Alfred Quayle was honored by his alma mater, Baker University, with the degrees Litt.D. in 1900 and LL.D. in 1908.
-DePauw University awarded the degree Doctor of Divinity in 1892.
-Lawrence College also awarded the LL.D. in 1908.
+DePauw University awarded Quayle the honorary degree of Doctor of Divinity in 1892.
+In addition, Baker University awarded him an honorary Litt.D. in 1900 and honorary LL.D. in 1908.
+Lawrence College also him awarded an LL.D. in 1908.